uniqush/uniqush-blog/src/hello-world.md

 Tags: uniqush, golang
 Slug: hello-world

-I started [uniqush](http://uniqush.org) from Aug.
+I started [uniqush](http://uniqush.org) in Aug.
 2011, when I was reading documents about push service.
 The idea of this project is simple: build a software as a proxy between the app server and push services, so that the server side programmer could use a simple and consistent interface to push